-When will Wonder Woman 1984 be released in theaters?
+When was Wonder Woman 1984 released?

 Where can I watch the trailer for Wonder Woman 1984?